 Title: Installing External Blinds, Screens or Solar Shading Systems in the Workplace

-Additional inform ation about this unit
+Additional information about this unit

 Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.

 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.

 Workplace evidence of skills cannot be simulated.

 This unit must be assessed against the endorsements detailed within the relevant NVQ structure.

 ProQual Level 2 NVQ Certificate in Specialist Installation Occupations (Construction)

 Three of the following endorsements required:

 Awning and canopy

 Shop blind

 External blind (roller or venetian)

 Fixed shade

 Solar shading

 Solar powered external shading

 Motorised

 Brise soleil

 Louvre arrays (fixed, damping, acoustic

-Sector Subject Area 5.2 Building and Construction
+Sector Subject Area Availability for use 5.2 Building and Construction

-Availability for use Unit guided learning hours Shared unit
+Shared unit

-73
+Unit guided learni ng hours 73

 Assessment hours 10

-Servicing and r and maintaining blinds, screens or solar shading systems in the Level: H/650/2692 Learning outcomes The learner will be able to: earner can: Interpret the given information relating to the work and resources when servicing and maintaining 1.1 Interpret and extract relevant information from drawings, specifications, schedules, methods statements, risk assessments and manufacturers' information. blinds, screen shading syster 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Servicing and workplace maintaining blinds, screens or solar shading systems in the Level: H/650/2692 Learning outcom The learner will b Assessment criteria The learner can: Interpret the given information relating to the work and resources when servicing and maintaining blinds, screens or solar 1.1 Interpret and extract relevant information from drawings, specifications, schedules, methods statements, risk assessments and manufacturers' information. shading syste 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, official guidance and current regulations governing buildings and official guidance associated with servicing and maintaining blinds, screens and solar shading systems.
+Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, official guidance and current regulations governing buildings and official guidance associated with servicing and maintaining blinds, screens and solar shading systems.
 2 Know how to comply with relevant legislation and official guidance when installing door systems.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-Maintain safe working pract servicing and blinds, screen shading syster ices when maintaining s or solar 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when servicing and maintaining blinds, screens or solar shading systems.
+3 Maintain safe and healthy working practices when servicing and maintaining blinds, screens or solar shading systems.
+3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when servicing and maintaining blinds, screens or solar shading systems.